Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/aie_execution_measurement.md

     ```

-It can be seen that the design performance can be increased from around 828 MB/s to around 3748 MB/s.
-This is approaching the theoretical limit of the design (4 GB/s).
+It can be seen that the design performance can be increased from around 828 MBps to around 3748 MBps.
+This is approaching the theoretical limit of the design (4 GBps).

 Next, run the design in hardware emulation: